-Packing Light: Ten Ways to Fit it All in a Personal Item
+Packing Light: 10 Ways to Fit It All in a Personal Item

 Is it possible to vacation with only a 16x14x12-inch bag?
 The answer: Yes.
 Get your ruler out, and prepare to dodge baggage fees, because this is how to do it.

 JetBlue poked fun at Spirit’s fee with a photo of a man wearing a suitcase-turned-shirt.
 However, the airline’s idea wasn’t far off the mark.